 Review the issues list and find something that interests you.
 You could also check the “help-wanted” list.
 It is wise to start with something relatively straight forward and achievable, and that no one is already assigned.
 If no one is assigned, then assign the issue to yourself.
 Please be considerate and rescind the assignment if you cannot finish in a reasonable time, or add a comment saying that you are still actively working the issue if you need a little more time.

-Reviewing submitted Change Requests (CRs)¶
+Reviewing submitted Pull Requests (PRs)¶

-Another way to contribute and learn about Hyperledger Fabric is to help the maintainers with the review of the CRs that are open.
-Indeed maintainers have the difficult role of having to review all the CRs that are being submitted and evaluate whether they should be merged or not.
+Another way to contribute and learn about Hyperledger Fabric is to help the maintainers with the review of the PRs that are open.
+Indeed maintainers have the difficult role of having to review all the PRs that are being submitted and evaluate whether they should be merged or not.
 You can review the code and/or documentation changes, test the changes, and tell the submitters and maintainers what you think.
-Once your review and/or test is complete just reply to the CR with your findings, by adding comments and/or voting.
+Once your review and/or test is complete just reply to the PR with your findings, by adding comments and/or voting.
 A comment saying something like “I tried it on system X and it works” or possibly “I got an error on system X: xxx ” will help the maintainers in their evaluation.
-As a result, maintainers will be able to process CRs faster and everybody will gain from it.
+As a result, maintainers will be able to process PRs faster and everybody will gain from it.

 Setting up development environment¶